 Everyone wants to be recognized as an individual.
-Your customers are no different.
+And your customers are no different.

-Brands want to treat each member of their customer base as an individual (despite what some consumers may think today).
-Without knowing who a given customer is through some sort of identifying information, however, that’s a hard feat for companies in any industry to accomplish.
+Without knowing who a given prospect or customer is through some sort of identifier, however, that’s a hard feat for organizations in any industry to accomplish.

 - Do you actually know everyone who visits your website or opens your app?